ivanzusko/cra-express/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Express](https://expressjs.com/)

 ## Available Scripts

 In the project directory, you can run:

+### `npm run dev` or `yarn dev`

+Runs the app in the development mode with running Express server (Express runs on [http://localhost:8080](http://localhost:8080))

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To make sure that **Express** server runs properly, click on `Ping` button.
+You should be able to see request to `/ping`.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

 ### `yarn start`